-ARTICLE 24 - TERM OF AGREEMENT
+ARTICLE 23 - TERM OF AGREEMENT

-This Agreement shall be effective upon execution and shall remain in full force and effect to June 30, 2017.
+This Agreement shall be effective upon execution and shall remain in full force and effect to June 30, 2024.
 This agreement shall be automatically renewed from year to year thereafter, unless either party shall notify the other in writing no later than January 1 of the expiring year that it desires to bargain a successor agreement.
 In the event notice to bargain a successor agreement is provided, negotiations will be initiated within 30 days or as mutually agreed.

+Thomas Reeder

-This Agreement is hereby exec uted on thisof, 2015 by: The City of Wilsonville Wilsonville Municipal Employee Association Bryan Cosgrove date City Manager Thomas Reeder date Association President
+This Agreement is hereby executed on this 9th of September, 2021 by:

+The City of Wilsonville

+Wilsonville Municipal Employee Association

+Bryan Cosgrove date

+City Manager Association President